SAP-samples/btp-kyma-day2-operations/documentation/meter/deploy/README.md

 # Deploy the Day2 Application to Kyma

-The following chapters will guide you through the deployment process of the Day2 Application.
+The following chapters will guide you through the deployment process of the Day2 application.
 There are two options to deploy the application: manually and using a [script](../../../code/setup/day2-operations-deployment.sh).
-In the follwoing chapter we will describe the manual approach.
+In the following chapter, we will describe the manual approach.
 For the update of the Easy Franchise application, we will only use the build script and will not explain the manual steps.
 If you want to understand more about the Easy Franchise deployment, check the [Deployment chapter of the Easy Franchise: Develop a Multitenant Extension Application in SAP BTP, Kyma Runtime](https://github.com/SAP-samples/btp-kyma-multitenant-extension/tree/main/documentation/deploy) mission.

 ## Prerequisites